Denise Scott Brown: Early life and education

-Academic career
+Career

+Academia

 While teaching, she completed a master's degree in architecture.
-At a 1960 faculty meeting, she argued against demolishing the university's library (now the Fisher Fine Arts Library), designed by Philadelphia architect Frank Furness.
+At a 1960 faculty meeting, she argued against demolishing the university's library, now the Fisher Fine Arts Library, designed by Philadelphia architect Frank Furness.
 At the meeting, she met Robert Venturi, a young architect and fellow professor.
 The two became collaborators and taught courses together from 1962 to 1964.
 Scott Brown left the University of Pennsylvania in 1965.
-Becoming known as a scholar in urban planning, she taught at the University of California, Berkeley, and was then named co-chair of the Urban Design Program at the University of California, Los Angeles.
+Becoming a scholar in urban planning, she taught at the University of California, Berkeley, and was then named co-chair of the Urban Design Program at the University of California, Los Angeles.
 During her years in the Southwest, Scott Brown became interested in the newer cities of Los Angeles and Las Vegas.
 She invited Venturi to visit her classes at UCLA, and in 1966 asked him to visit Las Vegas with her.
 The two were married in Santa Monica, California, on July 23, 1967.
 Scott Brown moved back to Philadelphia in 1967 to join Robert Venturi's firm, Venturi and Rauch, and became principal in charge of planning in 1969.

-Denise Scott Brown later taught at Yale University, where she developed courses that encouraged architects to study problems in the built environment employing both traditional empirical methods of social science but also media studies and pop culture.
+Scott Brown later taught at Yale University, where she developed courses that encouraged architects to study problems in the built environment employing both traditional empirical methods of social science but also media studies and pop culture.
 In 2003 she was a visiting lecturer with Venturi at Harvard University's Graduate School of Design.